bodo-ai/Bodo/docs/source/programming_with_bodo/file_io.rst

 Parquet
 ~~~~~~~

-For Parquet, the syntax is the same as Pandas:
+Parquet is a commonly used file format in analytics due to its efficient
+columnar storage.
+Bodo supports the standard pandas API for reading
-``pd.read_parquet(path)``, where path can be a parquet file or a directory with multiple parquet files
+Parquet: ``pd.read_parquet(path)``, where path can be a parquet file or a directory with multiple parquet files
 (all are part of the same dataframe)::

     @bodo.jit